wp-plugins/currency-converter/readme.txt

 The table values are updated once a day GMT from central bank and financial institution sources.

 = Is there support  ? =
-Further support is available at [fx-rate.net/support](http://fx-rate.net/wordpress-currency-converter-plugin/)
+Yes, further support is available at [fx-rate.net/support](http://fx-rate.net/wordpress-currency-converter-plugin/) and [fx-rate.net/conditions](http://fx-rate.net/getwidget_calculator/#conditions)

 = Email =
 Email any problems or suggestions to widgets at fx-rate.net